 These DIY solutions are fabulous ways to save money on running.

-- Make your own energy bites for the trail (here are some killer recipes)
+- Make your own energy bites for the trail (here are some killer energy bite recipes)

 - Make your own electrolyte drink